dmshanmugam/dmshanmugam.github.io/misc.md

 I love a good side project:

-- [End of Signature](https://listart.mit.edu/art-artists/end-signature-2021-2022): A pair of AI-generated art sculptures in Kendall Square.
+- [End of Signature](https://listart.mit.edu/art-artists/end-signature-2021-2022): I helped create a pair of AI-generated art sculptures in Kendall Square.
 <!-- - [WhatGisMyBC](https://whatgismybc.pythonanywhere.com): A website to map commercial birth control pill names to common side effects. -->
-- [Making Mentorship Better](https://makingmentorshipbetter.github.io): A guide to mentoring undergraduate researchers in computer science.
+- [Making Mentorship Better](https://makingmentorshipbetter.github.io): I wrote a guide to mentoring undergraduates in computer science.
-- [PersonalizedMinis](https://github.com/divyashan/personalized_mini): A tool to generate personalized mini crosswards (a great gift!)
+- [PersonalizedMinis](https://github.com/divyashan/personalized_mini): I created a tool to generate personalized mini crosswords.
 <!-- - [A Message Story](https://github.com/divyashan/a_message_story): A tool to visualize your Messenger history with someone (also a good gift!) -->

 I also like to read books.
 Below is a selection I've enjoyed, organized by topic.
 Do email me with recommendations :)